-Florence completed her UG degree, BSc Sport Science and Psychology, at University of Southampton before gaining her MSc in Exercise and Health Science at University of Bristol in 2006.
-From there, she worked as a research assistant at UCL on the ESRC funded Millennium Cohort Study.
-She graduated from University of Birmingham in 2013 with a PhD before joining University of Northampton as Lecturer in Exercise Psychology from 2012-2016.
+Florence completed her UG degree, BSc Sport Science and Psychology, at the University of Southampton before gaining her MSc in Exercise and Health Science at the University of Bristol in 2006.
+From there, she worked as a research assistant at UCL on the ESRC-funded Millennium Cohort Study.
+She graduated from the University of Birmingham in 2013 with a PhD before joining the University of Northampton as a Lecturer in Exercise Psychology from 2012-2016.

 Florence is a Chartered Psychologist (CPsychol) of the British Psychological Society and a Fellow of the Higher Education Academy.

 Florence’s research employs both quantitative and qualitative methodologies to explore the social contextual and environmental determinants of physical activity behaviour change (long-term persistence, drop out and lapses).
 More specifically she has investigated who and what is perceived as a source of support for behaviour change.
 This has included facilitating increased quality of motivation using mobile technology and also investigating the effect of exercise intensity and the physical environment on psychological well-being.
 She has worked with various population groups including school aged youth, employees and mental health service users.